byterazor/Fhem-NetworkDevice/README.md

 # FHEM NetworkDevice Module

 ## Description
-This Repository holds modules for the integration of SNMP enabled network devices like access points and switches into FHEM.
+This Repository holds modules for the integration of network devices like access points and switches into FHEM.

+### current modules
+  * SyslogListener - listen to syslog messages from FHEM and integrate each message as a reading
+  * NetworkDevice - integrate snmp enabled network devices

+### Author

+  Dominik Meyer <dmeyer@federationhq.de>

+## NetworkDevice Module
 ### Current Features
  * Fetch/Set standard SNMP values like sysName, sysContact, sysLocation
  * identify layer2 and/or layer3 network switches